Composting the EU Tech Mess: From #NLnet to #Eurostack

 Not to punish the individuals, but to highlight the groups to compost

-In tech, the last 20 years have been a mess of #fashernista trends and the ongoing #geekproblem, a compost heap of broken promises and abandoned projects.
+In tech paths, the last 20 years have been a mess of #fashernista trends and the ongoing #geekproblem, we now face a compost heap of broken promises and abandoned projects.
 It’s obvious if you lift the lid and really look.
 The glossy hype fades fast, the rot underneath remains.

 Much of what we call “innovation” ended up as #techshit – rushed, bloated, short-sighted code that needs serious composting if we’re going to grow anything real. #Openweb dreams have been buried under a #dotcons landfill.